 Instructions

-- When the spaghetti squash is almost done, place the mushrooms in a microwave-safe bowl, and microwave on high for 3-4 minutes, until the mushrooms are softened.16 ounces button mushrooms, sliced
+- When the spaghetti squash is almost done, pour the marinara sauce into a medium saucepan over medium low heat.
+Place the mushrooms in a microwave-safe bowl, and microwave on high for 3 minutes to soften them.
+Then strain the liquid from the mushrooms and add them to the saucepan with the marinara.16 ounces button mushrooms, sliced, 48 ounces marinara sauce

 - Remove the spaghetti squash from the slow cooker, cut in half length-wise, scrape out the seeds and discard.
 Then scrape out the squash 'noodles' into a bowl.
 Set aside.